modocache/swift-incremental-builder/README.md

 Linking options:
   Options for linking the input files.

-  --link                Whether to link the Swift module produced by the
+  --link {executable,dylib}
-                        incremental compilation command into an executable.
+                        If specified, link the Swift module produced by the incremental compilation command into an "executable"
-                        False by default.
+                        or a "dylib".
   --clang CLANG         The Clang executable to use in order to link the Swift
                         module into an executable.
 If this option is not specified, this script attempts to find a Clang